Scottie Scheffler Wins PGA Championship as Alex Norén Falls Short

-It was somewhat unlikely that Alex Norén would go out in a leading ball during the fourth and final day of the major tournament PGA Championship at the difficult Quail Hollow in Charlotte, North Carolina.
+Before Sunday's play, Alex Norén was second and had the chance to challenge for the title.
+In advance, it was somewhat unlikely that Norén would go out in a leading ball during the final day of the major tournament at difficult-to-play Quail Hollow in Charlotte, North Carolina.

 It was only last week that the 42-year-old made a comeback on the golf course after a nearly seven-month-long injury break.
-Then Norén finished in a shared 51st place on the US tour.
+Then Norén finished in a shared 51st position on the USA tour.

 Started three strokes behind

-Even though Norén after nine played holes had managed to reduce the distance to two strokes, the Swede began to lose ground when the second half of the round began.
+Even though Norén after nine played holes had gotten the distance down to two, the Swede began to lose ground when the second half of the round began.

-On hole 10, it was a bogey for Norén while Scheffler putted in a birdie.
-After a new bogey for Norén on the 11th, the 42-year-old was suddenly five strokes behind the world number one again.
+On hole 10, it became a bogey for Norén while Scheffler putted in a birdie.
+After a new bogey for Norén on eleven, the 42-year-old was suddenly again five strokes behind the world number one.

 The winner of the PGA Championship takes home a victory check of 33.4 million kronor (3.42 million dollars).